-- (1) Alcohol beverages; restrictions relating to underage persons. - (a) Restrictions. - 1.
-No person may procure for, sell, dispense or give away any alcohol beverages to any underage person not accompanied by his or her parent, guardian or spouse who has attained the legal drinking age. - 2.
+- (1) Alcohol beverages; restrictions relating to underage persons. - (a) Restrictions.

+- 1. No person may procure for, sell, dispense or give away any alcohol beverages to any underage person not accompanied by his or her parent, guardian or spouse who has attained the legal drinking age. - 2.
 No licensee or permittee may sell, vend, deal or traffic in alcohol beverages to or with any underage person not accompanied by his or her parent, guardian or spouse who has attained the legal drinking age. - 3.
-No adult may knowingly permit or fail to take action to prevent the illegal consumption of alcohol beverages by an underage person on premises owned by the adult or under the adult's control.
+No adult may knowingly permit or fail to take action to prevent the illegal consumption of alcohol beverages by an underage person on property, including any premises, owned and occupied by the adult or occupied by the adult and under the adult's control.
+This subdivision applies at a lodging establishment, as defined in s.
+106.52 (1) (d), only if the adult has furnished payment or security for lodging.
 This subdivision does not apply to alcohol beverages used exclusively as part of a religious service. - 4.
 No adult may intentionally encourage or contribute to a violation of sub.
-(4) (a) or (b). - (b) Penalties:
+(4) (a) or (b).

+(b) Penalties: